 - All claims covering the operability of the Goods will be covered by the Seller’s manufacturing guarantee set out at clause 7 below.

 - The Seller reserves the right to refuse to accept claims that are not received at the Seller’s offices within the times or under the conditions set out above.

 3 Title and risk

-- The risk in the Goods shall pass to the Purchaser once the Goods have left the Seller’s premises for delivery to the Purchaser (unless otherwise agreed in writing with the Seller).
+- The risk in the Goods shall pass to the Purchaser once the Goods have reached the Named Place of Delivery as defined in the Contract.

 - Title to the Goods shall not pass to the Purchaser until the Seller receives payment in full for the Goods.